strvcom/android-chat-component/README.md

 # Chat component

-Chat component SDK is designed to simplify the development of chat functionality.
-It has a customizable solution that is easily extendable.
+Chat component SDK is designed to simplify the development of a chat functionality.
+It has a customizable easily extendable solution.

 #### Technical details